benetech/martus.martus-build/BuildFiles/Documents/README.txt

-  must also be accessing a production Martus backup server, or upgrade your own server to run Martus Server Software version 2.0 or later, to be able to retrieve bulletins with non-English

-  language public data.
+  must also be accessing a production Martus backup server, or upgrade your own server to run Martus Server Software version 2.0 or later, to be able to retrieve bulletins with non-English language public data.
 - Update to Java version to 1.4.2_03
 - Numerous minor bug fixes, clarifications and clean-ups to the user interface.

-P. Changes from version 1.2 to version 1.2.1
+R. Changes from version 1.2 to version 1.2.1

 - Russian version introduced, including special version of Russian install program.